-Before you start landscaping, consider the location of above ground power lines, and underground electric lines and natural gas pipelines.
+Before you start landscaping, or add a pool or fire pit, consider the location of above ground power lines, and underground electrical and natural gas lines.

 Click before you dig